Simplero/Simplero-API/README.md

 We'll take it from there, hook people up with a Simplero ID, email them the auto-responders you've set up, and do anything else that needs to happen.

+**Please note:** purchases, as represent a given user's access to Simplero, cannot be created on trial accounts.
+You must activate the account before purchases can be made.